Margin vs padding

 Common Layout Mistakes

 1. Inconsistent Spacing: Using varying margin and padding values inconsistently across the site can lead to a disjointed look.
-Consistency promotes a cohesive visual language.
+Consistency promotes a cohesive Visual Language.

 2. Using Margins to Center Elements: Relying heavily on margins to center elements can lead to problems in responsive design.
 Consider utilizing Flexbox or Grid for better control.